Amitpnk/react-customer-app/README.md

     index.js
 ```

-In our Lab 10, will look how we can organise our react application
+In Lab 10, will look how we can organise our react application